tramhnt99/scilla_parse/README.md

 To regenerate the Scilla Parser and Lexer in JS run `antlr4 -Dlanguage=JavaScript scilla.g4`

-To run the tests
+To run the tests for the Type Checker
-`node test.js`
+`node testingTC.js`

-To install on macOS using Homebrew
+To install on ANTLR using Homebrew
 `brew install antlr`